 These are questions to ask yourself.
 Remember you can give out love and care without taking up their full responsibility and thinking about them all the time.
 Be mindful of the patterns.
 You don’t want to go from a codependent partner to being a codependent friend.
 It is very possible to break this cycle.

-If you feel like you are stuck in codependency and can’t seem to get out of it, do not succumb to that feeling.
+If you feel like you are stuck in codependency or can’t seem to get the hang of how to stop codependency in addiction, do not succumb to that feeling.
 It is important to know that you have the power.
 You have the capability to break the unhealthy cycle.
 You can develop healthier relationships with people.
 You can overcome codependency!

 Intentionally working on yourself, giving more attention to self-care and making yourself your topmost priority will help you get back to your feet.
 Learn to be more independent, set healthy boundaries in your relationships and watch yourself build and develop more healthy relationships.